hse-project/hse/docs/cndb_omf.md

 `TX_KVSET_CREATE` record handles this change.

 During a kvset split, some mblocks are rewritten while others are just moved around.
-If the KVDB crashes while there's an ongoing split operation, there's some recovery needed when the KVDB is brought back up.
-This would involve cleaning up the mblocks that were created for this split but not the mblocks that were moved.
+If the KVDB crashes before the split completes, then recovery is required before the KVDB can be brought online.
+This includes cleaning up the mblocks that were created for this split but not the mblocks that were moved.
 The KMap and VMap bitmaps represent blocks that were created. i.e. for a KMap/VMap entry:
   0: mblock was moved.
 Do not delete on rollback
   1: mblock was created.
 Delete on rollback.